 Sustainability is a quite straightforward matter for us: we have always grasped our products as being “architecture in miniature”.
 This refers not simply to their being used in architecture but also to our rating engineering and design as a function of the length of use of buildings – or of architecture as a whole.

-FSB and our subsidiary SSF Sächsische Schlossfabrik provide an environmental product declaration (EPD) to ISO 14 025 resp.
+FSB provides an environmental product declaration (EPD) to ISO 14 025 resp.
 EN 15 804, making a valid contribution to sustainable architecture.
 Our EPDs cover more than 25,000 items, giving us a leading role in our sector around the world.

-With typical German thoroughness, we have not just examined individual products but have used objective criteria to show our appreciation of sustainability in black and white over FSB’s and SSF’s entire range.
-This applies without restriction both for our classic commercial fittings as well as for SSF’s lock products.
+With typical German thoroughness, we have not just examined individual products but have used objective criteria to show our appreciation of sustainability in black and white over FSB’s entire range.
+This applies without restriction for our classic commercial fittings.
 It applies for all of our barrier-free and sanitary products and even applies for our innovative electronically organised access solutions (system range).

 We actively support a globally established concept which understands sustainability as an equal balance between ecological, economic and social factors.
 There is now a global consensus that, in view of the worldwide social and climatic challenges, this understanding of sustainability is of fundamental importance for coming generations’ quality of life.